jnnwa/vscode/debug.md

 <h3>CAEN/WSL</h3>

+Add the standard linux redirection '</>' to the `"args"` field of your configuration.
+Example:

+`"args" : ["arg1", "arg2", "<input.in", ">output.out"]`

 <h2>Apple Silicon</h2>

 TODO

 <h1>Infrastructure Signal Masking</h1>

-The Project infrastructures use OS signals that you may need to mask in order to prevent unwanted pauses while stepping.
+The Project infrastructures use system signals that you may need to mask in order to prevent unwanted pauses while stepping.
 Example:

-For GDB, add `"setupCommands" : ["handle SIGUSR1 nostop noprint"]`
+For GDB, add `"setupCommands" : [{"text":"handle SIGUSR1 nostop noprint"}]`

 For LLDB, add `"postRunCommands" : ["process handle SIGUSR1 -n true -p true -s false"]`